-Housekeeping, Repairs and Maintenance - The University's Facilities Services Department cleans hall common restrooms and common areas (lounges, hallways, lobbies, etc.) on a daily basis.
+Housekeeping, Repairs and Maintenance - The University's Facilities Services Department cleans hall common restrooms and common areas (lounges, hallways, lobbies, etc.) on a daily basis Monday-Friday.
 All students are responsible for cleaning their own rooms.
-Students in the suite-style halls are responsible for cleaning their own restrooms.
-Students in the source style for cleaning their whole living area, including kitchens and restrooms.
-Repairs and maintenance in all University facilities are made by the Facilities Services Department.
+Students with attached restrooms are responsible for cleaning their own restrooms.
+Students in the Commons and theme houses are responsible for cleaning their whole living area, including kitchens and restrooms.
+Repairs and maintenance of all University facilities are done by the Facilities Services Department.

 Residents will report all needed repairs, maintenance or housekeeping concerns via the Facilities Services online work order system or by calling them directly.
-Repairs will be made in the regular work schedule of the Facilities Service Department.
+Repairs will be made during the regular work schedule of the Facilities Service Department.
 If the repair is needed because of a student's action, that student may be charged for damages.
 See "Damage" section for more information on damages.